You’ve raced in a triathlon, or several. You have completed your inaugural triathlon season, or perhaps your twentieth. What now?

 Step 2: Mix It Up.
 Cross training in the fall can be a great way to take advantage of the condition you left yourself in after a season of challenging and

 relatively monotone workouts.
 Even getting varied runs in throughout the season are, after all, runs, which can get relatively routine and give your body the same type of pounding.
 For the one or two months after the initial rest, we know several top triathletes who begin doing slower, social group road rides, mountain biking, hiking, or even playing soccer or other sports in the fall, just in time to enjoy the fall colors in many parts of the country.
 An occasional swim or run doesn’t hurt, but the key point here is to break the routine of your tri-season workouts.
 This is also an excellent time to begin to incorporate weight training, especially in colder parts of the country where you may need a reason to get indoors during some days.
+Ditch the triathlon watch, don’t worry about your speed or distance, and focus on getting your sweat on and being outdoors.

 Step 3: Set Goals.
 Taking stock of where you are in your triathlon progression and setting goals for the upcoming season is the next step to undertake in your offseason.
 Many triathletes we hear from begin with an internal and external approach.